Crown of Stars

-Crown of Stars is a posthumous collection of Alice Sheldon (aka James Tiptree, Jr.)‘s unpublished short stories and those published in the final years of her career.
+Crown of Stars is a posthumous collection by American writer James Tiptree, Jr., containing unpublished short stories and those published in the final years of her career.
 All but one of the stories ("Come Live With Me") had previously been published elsewhere, in Science fiction magazines or anthologies.
 It is copyrighted to “the Estate of Alice B. Sheldon” and was first published in 1988 by Tom Doherty Associates.
 Crown of Stars is 340 pages in length and contains ten short stories.